What is Website Security?

 Your website could get vandalized and all your hard work can instantly get destroyed, resulting in a loss of revenue and visitors.
 This is the impact cybercrime can have on a vulnerable website.
 Cybercrime is a huge business these days and cybercriminals are vigorously working towards identifying vulnerable sites no matter how big or small the sites are and then stealing all essential data for cash malicious purposes.
 Protecting your website is thus a growing necessity because cyberattacks are generally caused by malware - software specifically intended for infecting your website.

 Your business can thrive when you employ proper website security measures capable of protecting your website from various sophisticated cyber threats.
 Thus, website security is needed for the following reasons:

 What do I need to Secure My Website?

 To protect your reputation: Individuals visiting your website may not come back to it if they pick up viruses or are scammed by a phishing hack that was put on your website by some ill-intentioned person.
 This will indeed ruin your website's reputation and traffic.

-To protect customer data: Security breach is the worst type of attack that can happen to an organization.
-In a security breach, a customers’ private data and other essential details like names, street addresses, email addresses, passwords, and credit card details can get leaked.
-Regaining a customer’s trust becomes a very difficult task after a security breach.
+To protect customer data: A Security breach is the worst type of attack that can happen to an organization.
+In a security breach, a customers' private data and other essential details like names, street addresses, email addresses, passwords, and credit card details can get leaked.
+Regaining a customer's trust becomes a very difficult task after a security breach.
 This is true in the case of big and small companies.
 Such situations can thus be prevented when you employ proper website security precautions.

 To keep your search engine rankings high: The internet is constantly being scanned for risky websites by search engines and virus scan software.
 If your website is hosting a phishing scam, virus, or Trojan, even if you are not aware of it, the search engines or virus scan software will see it.
 Your search engine ranking will rapidly drop.
 This is why you need website security measures that will help in protecting your Google rankings.